Every day we’re faced with situations out on the road where if our brakes didn’t work as intended, we’d be in serious trouble.

 There are three explanations you’ll find your vehicle low on brake fluid.

 The first is forgetting to add more, which should be done every 2-years or so.
-The second is comparable to the last symptom – a leak due to a worn or damaged seal.
+The second is akin to the last symptom – a leak due to a worn or damaged seal.
 The third is that the reservoir connection is loose, meaning fluid will seep out before reaching the master cylinder.

 The last thing you want is complete brake failure, which can be catastrophic.
 Instead, when in doubt, check your fluid levels.

 To do this, simply locate the master cylinder cap on top of the reservoir and ensure that it’s not low by reading the levels on the side.
-It’s usually found in front of the brake pedal near the firewall between the cab and the engine.
+It’s commonly found in front of the brake pedal near the firewall between the cab and the engine.

 Contaminants In The Brake Fluid